suyanlong/pier/README.md

 make prepare
 ```

-And then install pier using the following command.
+And then install sidercar using the following command.

 ```bash
 make install